-According to Software Advice, a resource for medical software buyers that reviews software products and provides research resources, PrognoCIS immediately stood out as a well-designed product when reviewing EMR software companies.
+According to Software Advice, a resource for medical software buyers that reviews software products and provides research resources.
+PrognoCIS immediately stood out as a well-designed product when reviewing EHR software companies.

 One thing that surprised Software Advice in reviewing submissions for their gallery was the lack of native mobile support for smartphones.
 Some cloud-based vendors claim that their systems are mobile-compatible simply because they can be accessed through a web browser on a mobile phone – but they don’t have designs that are truly compatible with the small screen real estate of a mobile device.
 PrognoCIS stood out in that area as well.